 Monthly Archives: July 2011

 Here’s a vegetable-filled variation of the traditional stacked cheese enchilada.
-Using vegan cheese, it’s a snap to make.
+Using vegan cheese, summer squashes, and bell peppers, these are a snap to make.
 Serve with baked sweet potatoes and a big salad.

 Blueberries are one of the most antioxidant-rich fruits available, making this a supercharged smoothie to start a summer day, or to enjoy as a midday refreshment.